karmaniverous/stan-cli/.stan/system/stan.requirements.md

   - Plan “Facet view” shows overlay on/off, inactive facets, auto‑suspended facets, and anchor counts.
   - CLI updates `<stanPath>/system/.docs.meta.json.overlay` with:
     - `enabled`, `activated`, `deactivated`, `effective`, `autosuspended`, and `anchorsKept` (counts).
 Optional `overlapKept` may be recorded for diagnostics.

+- Diff archive anchor policy:
+  - The CLI must ensure the diff archive honors the same anchor set as the full archive (subject to reserved denials), so that anchored state (including gitignored state like `facet.state.json`) can appear in diffs when changed.
+  - The diff archive remains “changed since snapshot” (it must not include unchanged files), except that newly introduced anchored files may appear once if they were not present in the snapshot baseline.

 ---